-The results show strong lock-in effects for all program types before and after the reform.
+We further analyze the reform by duration models.
+Our results show strong lock-in effects for all program types before and after the reform.
 For some of the programs we observe slightly but not sustainable positive effects on the employment probability.
 The treatment effects are heterogeneous and vary with the program type as well as with the previous unemployment duration.
-The reform seem to have a positive impact on the treatment effects.
-In order to address the long-term effects of the reform as well as long-run effects of the different program-types, new data for 2004/2005 will be used.
+The reform seems to have a positive impact on effectiveness of training programs.
+In order to address the long-term effects of the reform as well as long-run effects of the different program-types, new data for 2004/2005 will be used in our future studies.